Bible Study Notes

 Genesis 4:16 - 24

-From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live.
-Acts 17:26
+From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live

-I believe Adam and Eve had a number of offspring up to and even later than the birth of Seth.
-This simply means that life went on for several generations … right up to Adam's 130th birthday, before God said “I am replacing Abel”.
+Adam and Eve would have had a number of offspring up to and even later than the birth of Seth.
+This simply means that life went on for several generations … right up to Adam's 130th birthday, after which Cain killed Abel.

-When he goes out to the 'land of Nod', when he and his wife have a child, we are told that Cain built a city.
+When Cain goes out to the 'land of Nod', he and his wife have a child and we are told that Cain built a city.
 The technical word is not city like we know it.
-It should be translated a guarded encampment.
+It should be translated as a guarded encampment.

 He had married a sister.
 He was older than Abel.
 Perhaps he was already newly married at the time he offered his unacceptable offering.
 This might explain two things … who would marry a murderer of a beloved sibling?
 So he must have been married prior to committing murder.
 And secondly, now that Cain is out here on his own, with a wife and child, he better make an encampment that is sheltered and guarded.
 Wild beasts are around … plus there could be a visit from some very upset and angry siblings.